Accessibility Statement - Signals & Systems

 Our commitment

-• Skip-to-content link that appears as the first focusable element on every page.
+• Skip-to-content link as the first focusable element on every page.

-• Consent dialog uses role="dialog" with a focus trap and ESC-to-decline.
+• Consent dialog uses role="dialog" with aria-modal, a focus trap, ESC-to-decline, and click-on-backdrop-to-decline.

-• Dark mode with a toggle in the primary nav, persisted in localStorage.
-Respects prefers-color-scheme on first visit and sets data-theme before paint to avoid flash.
+• Dark mode with a class-based toggle in the primary nav, persisted in localStorage.
+Respects prefers-color-scheme on first visit and sets the .dark class before paint to avoid flash.

 How to report a barrier